karttur/speclib-db/_posts/2024/2024-01-13-speclib_campaign-db.markdown

 Campaigns need to be possible to organise hierarchically (e.g. parent campaign = red wine; child campaign = Spanish red wine; grand child campaign = Rioja red wines).

-Campaigns should also have extended status regarding model readiness, ownership, contribution etc, and for large campaigns with many users there should be the possibilities with using different sensor models and muzzle models (but with the same spectrometer method and overlapping spectral ranges).
+Campaigns should also have extended status regarding model readiness, ownership, contribution etc, and for large campaigns with many users there should be the possibilities with using different sensor and muzzle models (but with the same spectrometer method and overlapping spectral ranges).

 ### Illustration of the campaigns schema